 Please email our Director of Adoptions . . .

 Olivia Pagano - 949-472-4744 - email@example.com

-and arrange to meet the kitty in which you are interested.
+and arrange to meet the kitty that you are interested in adopting.

 Complete an Adoption Application and email or send it to the address on the form.